wiaidp/R-package-SSA-Predictor/README.md

 \####

-Efficient Frontier and Pareto Optimality
+Efficient Frontier and Pareto Optimality:

 In an M-SSA-optimized predictor, any gain in sign accuracy inevitably incurs a higher rate of zero-crossings — and vice versa.
 There is no free lunch.